DeformedSAS/CSGO-Panorama-For-CS2/README.md

 - This will not include a tutorial on how to do it.
 - This is purely as is and will probably not get fixed every time a update breaks the ui.

+# All credit goes to dg3k.
+He did all of the work, i only gave him some suggestions and some fixes for some stuff